Ted Bell

-Before becoming a novelist, he was President and Chief Creative Officer of the Leo Burnett Company in Chicago.
-He was later named Vice-Chairman of the Board and World-Wide Creative Director of Young & Rubicam, one of the world's largest advertising agencies.
-At age 25, he sold his first Hollywood screenplay, Screamathon to producers Joel B. Michaels and Garth Drabinsky.
+Before becoming a novelist, Bell was president and chief creative officer of the Leo Burnett Company in Chicago.
+He was later named vice chairman of the board and worldwide creative director of Young & Rubicam, one of the world's largest advertising agencies.
+At age 25, he sold his first Hollywood screenplay, Screamathon, to producers Joel B. Michaels and Garth Drabinsky.

 Biography

 Bell was a graduate of Randolph–Macon College in Ashland, Virginia, with a B.A. in English.
-He was a member of the Kappa Alpha Order.
-He was a former member of the college's Board of Trustees.
+He was a member of Kappa Alpha Order fraternity.
+He was a former member of the college's board of trustees.
 He was given an honorary degree in fine arts from Kendall College of Art and Design in Grand Rapids, Michigan.

-In 2011–2012, Bell was elected a visiting scholar at Cambridge University (UK) completing his studies at Cambridge's Department of Political Science and International Studies (POLIS).
-He was also elected to the position of writer-in-residence, Sidney Sussex College, Cambridge (UK).
+In 2011-2012, Bell was elected a visiting scholar at Cambridge University (UK) completing his studies at Cambridge's Department of Political Science and International Studies (POLIS).
+He was also elected to the position of writer-in-residence at Sidney Sussex College, Cambridge (UK).